vam-community/vam-party/USAGE.md

     > party get upgrade --noop

-If you want the script to download all packages that were found in the registry for you, you can use `--get`:

-    > party get upgrade --get

-If you want the script to fix all scenes that are referencing a script outside of the Party folder, `--fix`:

-    > party get upgrade --fix

 To avoid clutter, you can delete unused scripts after upgrading using `--clean`.
 So for an aggressive update:

     > party get upgrade --get --fix --clean